 Jim: Correct.
 They just picked a number.

-Jim: Of women dying-
+Jim: Of women dying from-

-Dr. Giebink: And, of women dying-
+Dr. Giebink: Of women dying-

-John: Because it was predicated on a lie-
+John: Because it was predicated on a lie.

 Dr. Giebink: On saving women’s lives.